We use cookies to make sure you get the best experience.

 Secondly, when scheduling a meeting, provide a specific timeframe and ask for their confirmation instead of leaving it open-ended.
 This tactic positions your company as desirable and significant.

-Thirdly, if a client needs time to consider your propositions, send them supportive information like spreadsheets or infographics that demonstrate your company's value.
+Thirdly, if a client needs time to consider your propositions, send them supportive information like spreadsheets or infographics demonstrating your company's value.

 Lastly, active listening is crucial.
 Avoid interrupting the client and only respond once they've finished speaking.
 This practice fosters a respectful and productive conversation.